neverendingqs/serverless-print-resolved-plugin/README.md

   - serverless-print-resolved-plugin
 ```

-After `package`, `.serverless/serverless-resolved.yml` will contain a copy of
+After `package` / `deploy`, `.serverless/serverless-resolved.yml` will contain a
-`serverless.yml` but with all varaibles resolved.
+copy of `serverless.yml` but with all variables resolved.

 To include more metadata from the `serverless` object, add the following to
 `serverless.yml`: